Home » 21 Day New Zealand Self Drive Tour Packages »

 Drive to the Bay of Islands, renowned for its 144 islands and surreal maritime park where you can see an abundance of marine life including whales, penguins and dolphins.

-Paihia is the perfect base if you would like to discover the coves and beaches of the Bay of Islands!
-Paihia is also of historic importance to New Zealand, as this is where the historic Treaty House on the Waitangi Treaty Grounds is located, which marks the beginning of New Zealand as a nation.
-Just west of Paihia is Haruru, where you’ll find an impressive waterfall and a boardwalk.
+Paihia is the perfect base for exploring the beautiful coves and beaches of the Bay of Islands!
+It also holds historical significance for New Zealand, as it is home to the Treaty House at the Waitangi Treaty Grounds, marking the country’s beginnings as a nation.
+Just west of Paihia, you’ll discover Haruru, featuring a stunning waterfall and a scenic boardwalk.

 Stay 2 nights in Paihia, Bay of Islands.